-1.2 Structure
+1.3 Structure

 The rest of this article is organized as follows.
 The end of this introductory section presents our main notational conventions pertaining to gestures and to signs.
-Section 2 summarizes the cosuppositional analysis of co-speech gestures, and introduces some presuppositions triggered by pro-speech gestures; in both cases, we cite relevant experimental data.
-Section 3 presents our initial paradigms in ASL, in which minimally different constructions trigger standard presuppositions or cosuppositions, as the case may be; presupposition projection is assessed by way of embedding under a variety of operators.
-In Section 4, we investigate more controlled paradigms in which presuppositional expressions are contrasted with at-issue controls, under a smaller number of operators.
-In Section 5, we argue that some pro-speech gestures can also trigger cosuppositions.
+Section 2 summarizes extant results of cosuppositions triggered by co-speech gestures and standard presuppositions triggered ty pro-speech gestures.
+Sections 3 and 4 discuss new paradigms with classifier predicates in ASL, which trigger standard presuppositions or cosuppositions, as the case may be.
+In Section 5, we argue that some prospeech gestures can also trigger cosuppositions.
 In Section 6, we discuss the behavior of cosuppositions under ellipsis, which might be important to distinguish them from standard presuppositions.
 We summarize our main findings in Section 7, before drawing consequences for presupposition theory in Section 8 and for cosupposition theory in Section 9, with concluding remarks in Section 10.
-(In addition, Appendix I provides further information about the initial paradigms of Section 3, and Appendix II discusses in detail the important but complex behavior of iconic presuppositions and cosuppositions under ellipsis.
+(Appendix I provides additional information about the initial paradigms of Section 3, and Appendix II discusses in detail the important but complex behavior of iconic presuppositions and cosuppositions under ellipsis.
 Raw ASL data appear in the Supplementary Materials A, and the results of a small survey on English gestural inferences are found in the Supplementary Materials B.)

-1.3 Transcription conventions and methods
+Transcription conventions and methods 1.4

-1.3.1 Transcription conventions
+1.4.1 Transcription conventions